A General Divergence Modeling Strategy for Salient Object Detection: Experimental Results

-\textbf{Evaluation metrics:} We evaluate the performance of ours and competing methods with four saliency evaluation metrics, including: Mean Absolute Error ($\mathcal{M}$), mean F-measure ($F_{\beta}$), mean E-measure ($E_{\xi}$) \cite{Fan2018Enhanced} and S-measure ($S_{\alpha}$) \cite{fan2017structure}.
+\textbf{Evaluation metrics:} We use Mean Absolute Error ($\mathcal{M}$), mean F-measure ($F_{\beta}$) and mean E-measure ($E_{\xi}$) \cite{Fan2018Enhanced} for deterministic performance evaluation.
 We also present an uncertainty based mean absolute error to estimate the divergence modeling ability of each model.

-Details about these metrics will be introduced in the supplementary material.
+\textbf{MAE $\mathcal{M}$} is defined as the per-pixel wise difference between predicted saliency map $s$ and a per-pixel wise binary ground-truth $y$:

+where $H$ and $W$ are height and width of $s$.
+MAE provides a direct estimate of conformity between estimated and ground-truth maps.
+However, for the MAE metric, small objects naturally assign a smaller error and larger objects have larger errors.

+\textbf{F-measure $F_{\beta}$} is a region based similarity metric, and we provide the mean F-measure using varying fixed (0-255) thresholds.

+\textbf{E-measure $E_{\xi}$} is the recent proposed Enhanced alignment measure~\cite{Fan2018Enhanced} in the binary map evaluation field to jointly capture image-level statistics and local pixel matching information.

+\textbf{Uncertainty Based MAE:} The proposed uncertainty based MAE is used to evaluate the accuracy of the generated uncertainty map.
+Given multiple annotations $\{y^j\}_{j=1}^M$, we compute its mean annotation $\bar{y}=\frac{1}{M}\sum_{j=1}^M y^j$.
+The ground truth uncertainty is then defined as the entropy of the mean annotation: $U_{gt}=\mathbb{H}[\bar{y}]$.
+At test time, we run multiple times of sampling (for the latent variable models) or directly define the predictions from the multi-head structure of deep ensemble as stochastic predictions.
+We then obtain the mean prediction and its entropy (uncertainty) of each stochastic model.
+The uncertainty based MAE is defined as the MAE of the predicted uncertainty and the ground truth uncertainty $U_{gt}$.

-\textbf{Implementation details:} We train our models in Pytorch with ResNet-50 backbone, which is initialized with weights trained on ImageNet, and other newly added layers are randomly initialized by default.
-We resize all the images and ground truth to $352\times352$ for both training and testing images.
+\textbf{Implementation details:} We train our models in Pytorch with ResNet-50 backbone, which is initialized with weights trained on ImageNet, and other newly added layers are initialized by default.
+We resize all the images and ground truth to $352\times352$ for both training.
 The maximum epoch is 50.
 The initial learning rate is $2.5 \times 10^{-5}$.
-The whole training takes 10 hours average with batch size 8 on one NVIDIA GTX 2080Ti GPU.
+The whole training takes 9 hours, 11 hours with batch size 8 on one NVIDIA GTX 2080Ti GPUs for deep ensemble model and latent variable models respectively.
+The inference speed is around 20 images/second.